nxtlytics/ivy-documentation/howto/Processes/Creating_new_AWS_GovCloud_accounts.md

     From now on, you can use **`aws --profile <new account name> ...`** instead of the assumed role that was created earlier

-10. Recover the root password for the new account, and add it to 1Password
+7. Recover the root password for the new account

     1. Go to <https://console.aws.amazon.com/console/home>